 DCF Fair Value Target:

-The table below illustrates the output of a discounted cash flow forecast using a variety of scenarios for Dropbox Inc. To summarize, we found that Dropbox Inc ranked in the 32th percentile in terms of potential gain offered.
+The table below illustrates the output of a discounted cash flow forecast using a variety of scenarios for Dropbox Inc. To summarize, we found that Dropbox Inc ranked in the 33th percentile in terms of potential gain offered.
 We should note, though, that the most conservative analysis suggests this stock will yield negative results -- and thus may be a potential short opportunity.
-The most interesting components of our discounted cash flow analysis for Dropbox Inc ended up being:
+In terms of the factors that were most noteworthy in this DCF analysis for DBX, they are:

 Terminal Growth Rate in Free Cash Flow